-So guess what?
-Not only do you now have to watch everything you eat because of gluten, but you must check all of your medications, minerals, probiotics, vitamins, make-up, chapsticks and well the whole darn drug store.
-Prescription, Brand, Generic, Over The Counter and even Herbal and Holistic medications, supplements, remedies etc. Why would there be gluten in medication?
+Not only do you now have to watch everything you eat because of gluten, but you must check all of your medications, minerals, probiotics, vitamins, make-up, chapsticks, and well the whole darn drug store.
+Prescription, Brand, Generic, over the counter, and even Herbal and Holistic medications, supplements, remedies, etc. Why would there be gluten in medication?
 Because it’s often used as a binding ingredient or coating and even an additive.
 It’s crazy, I know!
 But this is important!

 So now what?
 What do you do?
 How do you find out if your meds are gluten-free?
-How can you ever go to a drug store again anxiety free?
-Here are some helpful questions you can ask you, pharmacist.
+How can you ever go to a drug store again anxiety-free?
+Here are some helpful questions you can ask a pharmacist.

 What I have found is that the BEST and SAFEST way to find out if the product you need has gluten is to call the manufacturer yourself.
 I know, it’s a hassle, but it will be an even bigger hassle if you get sick.
 I will either call the number on the back of the product or visit the product’s website, check out their FAQ page, then go to their contact page and send a professional email inquiring about the product or products.
 Here are some helpful tips and helpful medication links!

 Are you looking for a doctor that either specializes in Celiac Disease or has a profound understanding of the disease?
-If so check out this page provided by the Celiac Disease Foundation.
+If so, check out these Alternative & Functional Doctors as well as the Celiac Disease Foundation.

 - Always read labels.
 Both active ingredients and inactive ingredients of all gluten-free medications.

 - All products under one brand are NOT created equal.
 Pay attention to this one!
 For example, Advil Liqui-Gels and Advil Migraine are NOT gluten-free.
 They both contain wheat.
 But all other Advil products are gluten-free.
 Get the drift?
 It’s complicated.
 And it varies in every country including Canada.
 It’s different everywhere!